Automattic/jetpack/readme.txt

 * Instagram Embeds: ensure that Instagram URLs with additional URL parameters can be embedded as well.
 * Media Extractor: prevent PHP notice for some URLs.
 * Publicize: avoid block editor errors when no Publicize connections are available.
-* Synchronization flow: avoid potential Fatal errors when updating the plugin from the Dashboard > Updates screen.
+* Synchronization flow: avoid potential fatal errors when updating the plugin from the Dashboard > Updates screen.
 * Sharing: avoid PHP notices when a post object is invalid.
 * WordPress.com REST API: avoid errors when uploading images from a URL.